Zodiac1978/custom-patterns-asb/README.md

 ## License

 This plugin is licensed as GPLv2.
-You can finde more details about it in the [LICENSE](https://github.com/Zodiac1978/custom-patterns-asb/blob/master/LICENSE) file.
+You can find more details about it in the [LICENSE](https://github.com/Zodiac1978/custom-patterns-asb/blob/master/LICENSE) file.

 ## Stay up to date